 Your recovery and overall medical and clinical evidence may change week to week.
 You may get better or you may get worse.
 The extent of injuries is always subject to change.
 Some people do heal in a short amount of time, while others are not so fortunate, and go on to develop permanent and chronic issues.
 There is no simple way to put a dollar amount on the consequence of negligence.
 Determining how much should be awarded to a particular victim is not easy and should never be estimated with potential accuracy.

 We would try and estimate a range of damages as we approach the end of a person’s car accident case and after a person’s maximum medical recovery is clinically predictable.
 Imagine that a young 30 year old man gentleman, let’s name him Ray Romano, suffers a partial spinal cord injury in an auto accident that rendered him paraplegic.
 Here is a rough estimation on how we would predict a range of damages for Mr. Romano:

 The Supreme Court of Canada has established an upper limit for pain and suffering damages in Canada.
 As of 2019, the upper limit is $383,191.
 We would demand limits.

 Loss of Wages

-Imagine Dan as currently 30 years old.
-Dan would be claiming loss of wages from the date of his accident, to the date of settlement or trial, less anything he has been paid by CPP, Long Term Disability or any other income continuation plan.
+Imagine Ray as currently 30 years old.
+Ray would be claiming loss of wages from the date of his accident, to the date of settlement or trial, less anything he has been paid by CPP, Long Term Disability or any other income continuation plan.
 We would demand this.

-Dan, a software developer, more likely than not would have another 40 years of working life left.
-Imagine Dan made $65,000 a year.
+Ray, a software developer, more likely than not would have another 40 years of working life left.
+Imagine Ray made $65,000 a year.
 The present value, paid monthly, for 40 years using the Ontario discount rate for 2019 would total $2,160,908.70.
-There is likely a contingency for unemployment and the chance to Dan will die early.
-We would demand this.
+There is likely a contingency for unemployment and the chance to Ray will die early.
+It would form part of our demands.